Anna Zhao, Content Strategist at Quietly, shares the dos and don’ts of branded content.

 These content ideas engage with what their audiences are actually interested in.
 For tech readers, that means a history of how far we’ve come with technology (while also highlighting how advanced the new phone model is).
 Whereas beauty and lifestyle readers now have a tutorial for how to use a product better.
 This is a much more compelling approach to branded content than simply listing a series of features and benefits.

-2. Do: Use Audience Personas.
-Don't: Substitute Buyer Personas for Audience Personas
+Don’t: Substitute Buyer Personas for Audience Personas

 Plenty of brands make the mistake of substituting their buyer personas for their audience personas by assuming that they are one in the same.
 Hint: they don’t have to be.
 In fact, they may be very different.